The Rana Daggubati Show

 The Rana Daggubati Show is an Indian Telugu-language variety talk show created and hosted by Rana Daggubati.
-It was premiered on 23 November 2024 on Amazon Prime Video.
+It premiered on 23 November 2024 on Amazon Prime Video.

 Production

 Rana has previously hosted No. 1 Yaari with Rana (2017–2021).
 During the "Prime Video Presents" event held in March 2024, the show was announced under the initial title The Rana Connection.
 Rana was the creator and also the executive producer through Spirit Media.
-Ahead of its premiere, the show's title was changed to The Rana Daggubati Show.
+Ahead of its premiere, the title was changed to The Rana Daggubati Show.

-The first episode was premiered at the 55th International Film Festival of India in Goa on 21 November 2024, and later on Amazon Prime Video on 23 November 2024.
+The first episode premiered at the 55th International Film Festival of India in Goa on 21 November 2024, and later on Amazon Prime Video on 23 November 2024.